justoverclockl/imdb-api/README.md

  - Now simply copy your apikey (that is "f500aj11") and paste it into extension settings.
  - done!

+## Upcoming Feautures
+ - Automatic translation of movie title and description based on user language

 ## Installation

 Install with composer: